 NOTE—A WUR STA’s TSF timer has the same TSF timer accuracy requirement, which is accurate to within ±100 ppm, defined in 11.1.3.9 (TSF timer accuracy) for a non-DMG STA.

+A WUR non-AP STA that is in WUR mode and doze state should invoke WUR scanning, unsolicited wake-up, or any implementation specific methods, which is out of scope of this standard, if the WUR non-AP STA does not receive WUR Beacon frames for a time period.
+The methods by which a WUR non-AP STA determines the exact value of the time period are implementation specific and out of scope of this standard.(#3029)

 (…existing texts…)